 Did you pay on time and in full?
 Great, you have yourself a valid defense.
-Did you not pay your child support obligation on time, in full and in the manner specified in your prior order?
+Did you not pay your child support obligation on time, in total, and the manner specified in your prior order?
 In this case, you had better line up a defense or two to talk to the judge about.
-We went over those defenses yesterday and if you have not already done so I would recommend that you go back and read about those defenses to see if any are applicable to your situation.
+We went over those defenses yesterday, and if you have not already done so, I recommend that you go back and read about those defenses to see if any apply to your situation.

 Remedies that a petitioner can seek in a child support enforcement case

-The Petition in a child support enforcement case is the party who initiated the lawsuit- the one who filed the petition.
-You are the respondent in this case- the party that responds to the lawsuit filed with an answer and possible defenses to the alleged violations contained in the petition for enforcement.
+In a child support enforcement case, the Petition is the party who initiated the lawsuit- the one who filed the Petition.
+In this case, you are the respondent- the party that responds to the lawsuit filed with an answer and possible defenses to the alleged violations contained in the Petition for enforcement.

-If you are unsuccessful in offering a defense to the allegations made against you then there are a range of remedies that the petitioner can seek to address the arrearages in child support payments.
+Suppose you are unsuccessful in offering a defense to the allegations made against you.
+In that case, there is a range of remedies that the petitioner can seek to address the arrearages in child support payments.

-Income withholding is a straightforward remedy that is typically instituted at the time of your previous family law case- whether that was a divorce or Suit Affecting the Parent Child Relationship.
-Income sufficient to pay your child support obligation as well as any arrearage will be withheld from your paycheck.
+Income withholding is a straightforward remedy typically instituted at the time of your previous family law case- whether that was a divorce or Suit Affecting the Parent-Child Relationship.
+Income sufficient to pay your child support obligation, and any arrearage will be withheld from your paycheck.

-There will be a specific money judgment that is assessed against you by the judge in your case and a payment plan of sorts will be worked out.
+There will be a specific money judgment assessed against you by the judge in your case, and a payment plan of sorts will be worked out.
 An additional sum of money will likely be placed on your monthly child support obligation until any arrearage is paid in full.

-The goal is to have you pay back the child support arrearage in less than ten years.
-Some people are self-employed or otherwise not able to have a wage withholding order filed to withhold future income.
-In those instances, you would be ordered to make payments over and above your future child support obligation to the other parent in order to begin to make up for the arrearage.
+The goal is to pay back the child support arrearage in less than ten years.
+Some people are self-employed or otherwise unable to have a wage withholding order filed to withhold future income.
+In those instances, you would be ordered to make payments over and above your future child support obligation to the other parent to begin to make up for the arrearage.